Advising and Registration

 Dates for registration will be published prior to the beginning of each semester.
 Students are expected to register on the day or days specified for each semester.
 In cases of late registration, absences will be counted beginning with the student’s registration.

-First semester students will meet with Counselors in Student Services to be advised.
+First semester College Transfer students will meet with Counselors in Student Services to be advised.
+All other students will meet with their academic advisor.

-After the first semester, students are required to meet with their academic advisor each semester for assistance in completing an Educational Plan on Blue Ridge’s online myBlueRidge system.
+Students are required to meet with their academic advisor each semester for assistance in completing a Course Plan on Blue Ridge’s online myBlueRidge system.
 Advisors’ office hours are posted on their office doors and on the College website.
 It is important that students realize that it is ultimately their responsibility to familiarize themselves with specific course and program requirements so that they may complete their goals while enrolled at the College.

-Note: ACA 115 Success and Study Skills or ACA 122 College Transfer Success is a required course for all degree and diploma programs at Blue Ridge.
-ACA 115 is not part of the Comprehensive Articulation Agreement for transferability and should be taken only by students in programs that are not designed for transfer.
+Note: ACA 122 College Transfer Success is a required course for all degree and diploma programs at Blue Ridge.
 ACA 122 is part of the Comprehensive Articulation Agreement for transferability and must be taken by all students in transfer programs.
-Students should take the proper ACA course for their program in their first semester but no later than their second semester.
+Students should take the ACA course for their program in their first semester but no later than their second semester.
 Students who are enrolled as special credit students should take this course before they have completed 12 semester hours.

 The decision to waive a prerequisite course will be made by the appropriate dean after consultation with the student’s advisor, the department faculty, and the student.
 The Vice President for Instruction, who will provide written notice to the Registrar, must approve the decision.